mjz-smu/codelab_instructions/README.md

 ## Benchmark Sets

+PKB defines curated collections of benchmark tests called **benchmark sets**.
+These sets are defined in the `perfkitbenchmarker/benchmark_sets.py` file.

+Sets include:
+*   **standard_set**:* commonly agreed upon set of cloud performance bencharks.
+*   **google_set**: slightly longer collection of benchmarks than the standard_set.
+Includes `tensorflow` benchmarks.
+*   **kubernetes_set**: collection of tests intended to run on Kubernetes clusters.
+Requires specialized setup at this time.
+*   **cloudsuite_set**: collection of cloudsuite_XXX benchmarks.

-Other sets
+Other sets are defined as well.

-are curated and available to run as well.
-You can run multiple benchmarks by using a comma separated list.
+You can also run multiple benchmarks by using a comma separated list with the `--benchmarks` flag.

-## Saving and Using Data with BigQuery
+## Saving and Reviewing Data with BigQuery

 By default PKB will output results to the terminal and save logs to the directory `/tmp/perfkitbenchmarker/runs/`.